morethemesbaby/indieweb/OVERVIEW.md

 ## Semantic Web
 Semantic Web is a layer upon the World Wide Web which allows a better reuse of content and data.

-### Data Ownership
+### Information Ownership
 Large amount of online information is kept inside proprietary silos walled with access control.
-Data inside silos is created by people but owned by corporations.
-The Semantic / Indie Web movement wants to remedy this situation by giving back data ownership to its creators.
+Information inside silos is created by people but owned by corporations.
+The Semantic / Indie Web movement wants to remedy this situation by giving back information ownership to its creators.

-### Data Value
+### Information Value
-Content on the web is untrustworthy in most cases.
-The source of the information is mostly unknown.
+Information on the web is untrustworthy in most cases since the source of the information is mostly unknown.
 It’s hard to decide if an information is true, false, original or copied from another source.
 When the source is unknown the value of the information is questionable.

 Information wants to be free and in the same way expensive.
 World Wide Web managed to make it free, Semantic Web tries to add value to it.

 ### Information To Data
 On web we have more information than data.
-Information is plain text, image or video understandable only by humans when data is structured, reusable, and understandable also by machines.
+Information is plain content understandable only by humans when data is structured, reusable, and understandable also by machines.

 Semantic web transforms content, information into data and makes it generally useful.

 ## The Semantic Web Proposal
-Semantic Web proposes the following solutions to transform content to data, make it reusable, and attach ownership and value.
+Semantic Web proposes the following solutions to transform information to data, make it reusable, and attach ownership and value.

 ### Identity
 The identity of an author is proven across all the web.

 ### Annotation
-The content an author creates is annotated and transformed into data.
+Even the smallest piece of content an author creates is annotated and transformed into data using semantic metadata.

 ### Syndication / Federation
 Every piece of content a.) with an identified author b.) equipped with semantic metadata can freely circulate and grow on the web and return to its author.